robertgshaw2-neuralmagic/nm-roboflow/README.md

 #### **Simulating Production**

-Let's simulate a production setting where we collect data from many client requests.The following script loops through the soccer images we downloaded from the Roboflow Universe.
+Let's simulate a production setting where we collect data from many client requests.The following script loops through the soccer images we downloaded from the Roboflow Universe and sends them to the DeepSparse Server.

 ```python
 import requests, json, os, time